-On September 26, Partnership for a Secure America and the United States Institute of Peace will host an off-the-record dinner on the war in Afghanistan.
-Director of Afghanistan and Central Asia Programs at the United States Institute of Peace, Scott Worden and former U.S. Special Representative for Afghanistan and Pakistan, Amb.
-Marc Grossman will provide a situation report and reflections on current negotiations with the Taliban to pursue peace in Afghanistan.
+On September 26, Partnership for a Secure America and the United States Institute of Peace hosted an off-the-record dinner on the war in Afghanistan.
+Scott Worden, Director of Afghanistan and Central Asia Programs at the United States Institute of Peace and former U.S. Special Representative for Afghanistan and Pakistan, Amb.
+Marc Grossman provided a situation report and reflections on current negotiations with the Taliban to pursue peace in Afghanistan.

 Scott Worden is director of Afghanistan and Central Asia Programs at the U.S. Institute of Peace (USIP).
 He comes into this role with an extensive background in reconstruction, development, democracy and governance, policy, among others; as well as extensive regional expertise on Afghanistan and Pakistan.

 Prior to joining USIP, he was director of the Lessons Learned Program at the office of the Special Inspector General for Afghanistan Reconstruction (SIGAR), and served as acting director of policy as well as a senior policy advisor for the Office of Afghanistan and Pakistan Affairs at the United States Agency for International Development (USAID).
 In the latter position, he was responsible for advising senior officials on strategies for sustainable development in Afghanistan and Pakistan.

 At his time at USIP, Mr. Worden directed Rule of Law development programs for the USIP and served as a United Nations-appointed Electoral Complaints Commissioner for the 2009 Afghanistan elections, as well as advising the U.N. on elections in 2005-06.
 Mr. Worden has a decade of experience working on Afghanistan issues and working in the field.

 Originally from Boston, Mr. Worden earned his bachelor’s degree from Colgate University and a J.D. from Harvard Law School.